pgubb/covidmort-who-sexage/covidmort-who-sexage-results.md

 :::

-#### Sex ratio of mortality by age, year and country income quintiles
+#### Table 2: Sex ratio of mortality by age, year and country income quintiles

 ::: {.cell}
 ::: {.cell-output-display}